Kitick/Infinite-Flight-Copilot/README.md

 USAGE INSTRUCTIONS

-Double click your exe OR run "node index.js" in your terminal in the folder you extracted.
+Double click your exe OR if using node double click start.bat OR run "node index.js" in the terminal from the api folder.
 - You should see a message saying it is ready.

 Open your browser and go to localhost:8080.
-Or double click localhost.
+Or if using node, double click localhost.
 - You should see it say connected.

 If you know the IP address of your device, enter it.
 If you don't, just click connect.
-- You need to use private addresses, i.e. the ones starting with 192.168.
-Public addresses do not distinguish individual devices.
 - It will autofill 192.168 if you only enter the last two digits and also add .1. if you only put the very last.

+IMPORTANT NOTES:
+- If it takes longer than 10 seconds to find a packet it usually means it will not find it at all.
+- Directly connecting usually takes less than a couple seconds, if it is stuck on attempting connection there may be an issue
+- Check the notes at the top

 Once it says it's ready and the options appear, Enjoy.